Olive: Olive wood

-Olive wood is very hard and is prized for its durability, colour, high combustion temperature, and interesting grain patterns.
+Olive wood is very hard and tough and is prized for its durability, colour, high combustion temperature, and interesting grain patterns.
 Because of the commercial importance of the fruit, slow growth, and relatively small size of the tree, olive wood and its products are relatively expensive.
-Common uses of the wood include: kitchen utensils, carved wooden bowls, cutting boards, fine furniture, and decorative items.
+Common uses of olive wood include kitchen utensils, carved wooden bowls, cutting boards, fine furniture, and decorative items.
 The yellow or light greenish-brown wood is often finely veined with a darker tint; being very hard and close-grained, it is valued by woodworkers.

-Ornamental uses
+Ornamental

-In modern landscape design olive trees are frequently used as ornamental features for their distinctively gnarled trunks and "evergreen" silvery gray foliage.
+In modern landscape design, olive trees are frequently used as ornamental features for their distinctively gnarled trunks and evergreen silvery-gray foliage.
+Smaller cultivars have become increasingly popular as indoor plants due to their resilience and aesthetic appeal.

+Olive mill wastewater

+The pressing of olives to create olive oil results in a liquid byproduct known in Latin as amurca or olive mill wastewater.
+Owing to its bitterness and unpleasant aroma, it was historically discarded as a waste product.

+Olive stone

+The hard, inedible core of the olive fruit, also known as the pit or kernel, has various potential applications, including for biofuel, activated carbon (used for water filtration and absorption), furfural production, filler, animal feed, or resin formation.
+Spain, the world's leading olive grower, produces about 400,000 tons of olive pits annually, which are mostly used as biomass for residential boilers, olive mills, and some industries.

+Environmental health and sustainability

+Olive tree cultivation has been linked to promoting biodiversity, improving soil quality, and mitigating climate change through carbon sequestration.
+As long-lived perennial plants, they absorb carbon dioxide over long time frames, with groves sequestering approximately 2.2 to 4.5 metric tons of carbon dioxide (CO2) per hectare annually.

 Cultivation

 The earliest evidence for the domestication of olives comes from the Chalcolithic period archaeological site of Teleilat el Ghassul in modern Jordan.
 Farmers in ancient times believed that olive trees would not grow well if planted more than a certain distance from the sea; Theophrastus gives 300 stadia (55.6 km) as the limit.
 Modern experience does not always confirm this, and, though showing a preference for the coast, they have long been grown further inland in some areas with suitable climates, particularly in the southwestern Mediterranean (Iberia and northwest Africa) where winters are mild.
 An article on olive tree cultivation in Spain is brought down in Ibn al-'Awwam's 12th-century agricultural work, Book on Agriculture.

-Olives are cultivated in many regions of the world with Mediterranean climates, such as South Africa, Chile, Peru, Pakistan, Australia, Oregon, and California, and in areas with temperate climates such as New Zealand.
-They are also grown in the Córdoba Province, Argentina, which has a temperate climate with rainy summers and dry winters.
+Olives are cultivated in many regions of the world with Mediterranean climates, such as South Africa, Chile, Peru, Pakistan, Australia, and the western United States (particularly California), as well as in areas with temperate climates such as New Zealand and the Córdoba Province, Argentina.